 Hypothetical back-tested Index performance information is subject to significant limitations.
 RBC Capital Markets and Solactive AG developed the methodology of the Index and the Sub-Indices with the benefit of hindsight-that is, with the benefit of being able to evaluate how the methodology rules would have caused the Index to perform had it existed during the hypothetical back-tested period.
 As a result, the fact that the Index generally appreciated over the hypothetical back-tested period may not be an accurate or reliable indication of any aspect of the Index methodology, or the future performance of the Index.
-Furthermore, the hypothetical back-tested period back-tested performance of the Index might have been different if it covered a different historical period.
+Furthermore, the hypothetical back-tested performance of the Index might have been different if it covered a different historical period.
 The market conditions that existed during the hypothetical back-tested period may not be representative of market conditions that will exist in the future.
 In addition, please see the discussion following the graph as to the periods in which the Relevant Futures Contracts and the Relevant ETFs did not yet exist.

 It is impossible to predict whether the level of the Index will increase or decrease during the term of the Notes.
 By providing the hypothetical back-tested and historical performance information below, none of RBC, RBCCM or their respective affiliates are making any representation that the Index is likely to perform as it has in the past.
 In fact, there are often significant differences between hypothetical performance results and the actual results subsequently achieved by any particular investment.
-Among the limitations of hypothetical performance.
+Among the limitations of hypothetical performance information is that it does not involve financial risk and cannot account for all factors that would affect actual performance.
 The actual future performance of the Index may bear no relation to the hypothetical back-tested or historical performance of the Index.
-Please see the section above, "Risk Factors-Additional Risks Relating to the Index- Hypothetical Back-Tested Index Performance Information Is Subject to Significant Limitations."
+Please see the section above, "Risk Factors-Additional Risks Relating to the Index-Hypothetical Back-Tested Index Performance Information Is Subject to Significant Limitations."

-The graph below depicts the hypothetical back-tested performance of the Index for the period from December 29, 1995 to February 15, 2019 (the portion of the graph to the left of the dotted vertical line on the right side of the graph), and historical Index performance for the period from February 18, 2019 to September 25, 2019 (the portion to the right of that line).
+The graph below depicts the hypothetical back-tested performance of the Index for the period from December 29, 1995 to February 15, 2019 (the portion of the graph to the left of the dotted vertical line on the right side of the graph), and historical Index performance for the period from February 18, 2019 to November 25, 2019 (the portion to the right of that line).